dengking/programming-language/docs/C-family-language/C-and-C++/Pointer-and-array/Array/stackoverflow-How-do-I-use-array-in-C++.md

                     |  pointer_to_the_first_element   int*
 ```

-This conversion is known as "array-to-pointer decay", and it is a major source of confusion.
+This conversion is known as "**array-to-pointer decay**", and it is a major source of confusion.
 The size of the array is lost in this process, since it is no longer part of the type (`T*`).

-Pro: Forgetting the size of an array on the type level allows a pointer to point to the first element of an array of *any* size.
+**Pro**: Forgetting the size of an array on the type level allows a pointer to point to the first element of an array of *any* size.

-Con: Given a pointer to the first (or any other) element of an array, there is no way to detect how large that array is or where exactly the pointer points to relative to the bounds of the array.
+**Con**: Given a pointer to the first (or any other) element of an array, there is no way to detect how large that array is or where exactly the pointer points to relative to the bounds of the array.
 [Pointers are extremely stupid](https://stackoverflow.com/questions/4261074/).

 #### Arrays are not pointers